neuefische/web-exercises/sessions/recap-project-5/art-gallery-app-solution/README.md

 # Art Gallery App

-This project was created from the neue fische next template.
+This project was created from the Spiced Academy next template.

 ## Development